Are you one of the estimated 100,000 people in the U.S. suffering from Scleroderma?

 Can You Be Declined For Life Insurance With Scleroderma?

 For the most part, most people over 50 years old, and even those over 60, 70, and even 80 with Scleroderma will not be denied life insurance.
 There are plenty of coverage options available these days!

-But we want to prepare you for the following…
+But I want to prepare you for the following…

 Sine Sclerosis (aka Sine Scleroderma) applicants have a very rare condition that ONLY impacts their internal organs, causing scarring and complications.